 The Champs Elysees in Paris are one of the most famous avenues in the world.
-70 meters wide, the Champs Elysees run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe, the largest arch in Paris.
+70 meters wide, the Champs Elysees run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe.

 The Champs Elysees Avenue may be the top Paris shopping district.
 Many very famous brands have long established there a large showroom or flagship store.

 Fashion and cars are specially well represented.
 As the Champs Elysees are also one of the most expensive avenues in the world, you won't find independent shops there.
 See list of stores on Champs Elysees.

 The walking tour up the Champs Elysees shopping area from Franklin Roosevelt metro station (line 1) to Charles de Gaulle station (line 1) takes 30 minutes.

 In two hours, do the greatest Paris walking tour from Louvre to Arc de Triomphe through Champs Elysees.